Home > Knowledge Base > Essay Writing Guidelines > How to Structure an Essay Paragraph – A Step-By-Step Guide

 Steps 3 and 4 can be replicated several times before you fully develop the argument.

-Finally, finish the paragraph by returning to your key argument by demonstrating the cumulative effect of the facts you have reviewed.
+Finally, it’s time to write the conclusion.
+Finish the paragraph by returning to your key argument by demonstrating the cumulative effect of the facts you have reviewed.

 Concluding phrases (followed by a comma) Concluding sentences (not followed by a comma)